 It’s easy to forget that the technology we use every day once only existed in the imaginations of quirky sci-fi writers.
 Now, these innovations appear in our everyday lives and continue to change the way our communities, cities, and jobs appear and function.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 With so many inventions changing the way we live, shop, work, and play, it isn’t a surprise to learn that our homes are also evolving to keep up with these emerging technologies.
 When houses are outfitted with some of the latest and greatest innovations, we call these houses “smart homes.”

-Smart technology – whether in your phone, car, or home – is about automation.
+Smart technology – whether in your phone, car or home – is about automation.
 Home automation alleviates household upkeep to give you and your family more safety, control, and time to do what you love.

 You don’t have to be Tony Stark to own and to configure smart home technologies.
 Now more than ever, these devices are affordable and easy to set up.
 Smart home technologies exist already in the homes of normal Northern Michigan families, promising to increase safety, ease, and energy efficiency.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 Here are some key benefits of smart home technologies we see regularly across Northern Michigan:

-1) Connection that makes everything simpler
+1) The connection that makes everything simpler

-It was a huge technological leap forward when devices at home could be turned on and off through our smart phones.
+It was a huge technological leap forward when devices at home could be turned on and off through our smartphones.
 Recently, innovation took another leap.

 With voice-powered technologies like Amazon Echo or Google Home, you can speak directly to a console in your house to control specific aspects of your Northern Michigan home.
 You can make purchases, have pressing questions answered, turn on and off your lights, adjust up or down your A/C, play your favorite podcast, and send emails to colleagues no more effort than what it takes to speak those commands.

 And remote phone commands are now more incredible than ever.
-You can control your home’s heating, cooling and ventilation (HVAC), lighting, security system, CO detectors, and even care for your pets from afar via smart home technology through apps on your phone.
+You can control your home’s heating, cooling, and ventilation (HVAC), lighting, security system, CO detectors, and even care for your pets from afar via smart home technology through apps on your phone.
 These remote commands have been around for years, but their precision and capabilities are sharpening almost every day.

 2) Technology that improves your safety